numsim-group/klimakoffer/milestone3/milestone3_menu.md

-In the last milestone, we focused on the modeling aspect and introduced several parametrizations of ,e.g., heat capacity, albedo radiation, etc.
+In the last milestone, we focused on the modeling aspect and introduced several parametrizations of ,e.g., heat capacity, albedo, radiation, etc.

 Before moving on to modeling the diffusion operator and the diffusion coefficient, we take a step back and move deeper into understanding the solution behavior of the simplified EBM we discussed in last chapter.
-This will also helps us to introduce some numerical concepts and algorithms that we will use later for the full
+This will also help us to introduce some numerical concepts and algorithms that we will use later for the full
 EBM.